Warmer Ocean Waters Equal African Floods

 These slums the poor in coastal cities and on low-lying islands are among the world's most vulnerable to climate change and the least able to organize the resources to change their living situation.
 They face an Africa where climate change will increasingly threaten the farm fields and clean water resources.

-One rising sea level model, based on a 1.3-foot rise in sea levels, puts the number of people threatened by flooding in the four worst-affected countries of Cameroon, Mozambique, Senegal and Tanzania at 10 million.
+One rising sea level model, based on a 1.3-foot rise in sea levels, puts the number of people threatened by flooding in the four worst-affected countries of Cameroon, Mozambique, Senegal and Tanzania stands at 10 million.

 There are high concentrations of poverty and low levels of investment in drainage and flood defenses in many of the areas under most immediate threat.
 Climate scientists project that saltwater intrusion from rising sea levels will lead to a significant reduction in fish stocks for all west African coastal countries – countries for whom fishing is vital to economic stability